Indonesian Army infantry brigades

 The Indonesian Army and Marine Corps have several infantry brigades (Brigade Infanteri, shortened as Brigif).
+Korpasgat have Paracommando Qualified Infantry Brigade.
 These brigades normally consisted of about three infantry battalions.
-Currently the Army has 22 brigades and the Marine Corps has 4.
+Currently the Army has 22 brigades, the Marine Corps has 4 brigades, and the Quick Reaction Force Corps has 3 brigades.

 Infantry Brigades in Indonesia

 There are two types of infantry brigades in Indonesia: ordinary brigades and "Raider"-qualified brigades.
 Raider-qualified brigades consisted of Raider Battalions which are under the management of the Kodams and Kostrad.